Home

 Template 0: The Boss Prompt

 Use this when you do not know where to start.
-It turns vague into workable.
+It is the safest default template for most tasks.

 Starting template (copy and paste)